hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. The built-in VPN client in Windows may not support IKEv2 fragmentation.
 On some networks, this can cause the connection to fail or have other issues.
 You may instead try the <a href="clients.md" target="_blank">IPsec/L2TP</a> or <a href="clients-xauth.md" target="_blank">IPsec/XAuth</a> mode.
 1. If using the strongSwan Android VPN client, you must <a href="https://github.com/hwdsl2/setup-ipsec-vpn#upgrade-libreswan" target="_blank">upgrade Libreswan</a> on your server to version 3.26 or above.
-1. The `.p12` file cannot have an empty password when importing into an iOS device.
-To resolve this issue, follow instructions in step 4 to re-export the file with a secure password.

 ## References